Tahul/nuxt-use-sound/README.md

 ## Setup

-In order to use this project, you must have [@nuxt/composition-api](https://composition-api.nuxtjs.org/) setup in your project.
+In order to use this module, you must have [@nuxt/composition-api](https://composition-api.nuxtjs.org/) setup in your project.

 Once you installed it, add `nuxt-use-sound` dependency to your project